nmaas-platform/nmaas-docs/docs/guides/user-guide.md

  - custom instance name (unique within the domain, up to 10 lowercase characters)
  - version of the application (from a selector)
  - confirm the domain (in which a given instance should be deployed)
- - chose to enable or not fully automatic application upgrades (triggered when new versions become available in the Portal)
+ - choose whether to enable fully automatic application upgrades (triggered when new versions become available in the Portal)
  - select a remote cluster for the deployment (if available in the selected domain)

 The installation process comprises a few steps including subscription validation, environment creation, connectivity verification, application deployment, application first time configuration and activation.